 I posted on the social aspects of the debate previously .
-Today I will discuss the science of global warming and climate change. (“Global warming” refers to average global temperatures while “climate change” refers to the effects.)
+Today I’ll discuss the science of global warming and climate change. (“Global warming” refers to average global temperatures while “climate change” refers to the effects.)

 I leave you to explore as many of the 174 objections as interest you.
 Here are my favorites: